Layering Skincare: The Ultimate How-To

 The Ideal Layering Order

-Cleanser should be the obvious first step, right?
+Cleanser should be the obvious first step in your skin care regimen, right?
 But now that “double-cleansing” is common parlance, which cleanser comes first?
 Oil-based makeup removers and/or micellar waters, like our Hydrate Refreshing Micellar Water.
+This helps to clear clogged pores from makeup, dead skin cells, or excessive facial oil, which can be especially beneficial for those with oily skin.

 After cleansing, the rule of thumb is to go from lightest to heaviest, or least molecularly dense to most.
 That's because thinner and/or more watery products can penetrate more easily because of their smaller particle size.
 These products include Toners, Essences and Serums, generally in that order.